ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 [student<X>@ansible ~]$ ansible-playbook incident_snort_rule.yml
 ```

 To have those rules generate logs, we need suspicious traffic - an attack.
-Again we have a playbook which simulates a simple access every five seconds on which the other components in this exercise will later on react to.
-On your control host, create the playbook `sql_injection_simulation.yml` with the following content:
+Again we have a playbook which simulates a simple access every few seconds on which the other components in this exercise will later on react to.
+In your VS Code online editor, create the playbook `sql_injection_simulation.yml` with the following content:

 <!-- {% raw %} -->
 ```yml